 - Executive Summary.
-This section provides a general description and history of the Company's business, a brief discussion of the its product lines and the opportunities, trends, challenges and risks the Company focuses on in the operation of our business. - Critical Accounting Policies and Estimates.
+This section provides a general description and history of the Company's business, a brief discussion of the product lines and the opportunities, trends, challenges and risks the Company focuses on in the operation of our business. - Critical Accounting Policies and Estimates.
 This section describes the key accounting policies that are affected by critical accounting estimates. - Results of Operations.
-This section provides the Company's analysis and outlook for the significant line items on its Condensed Consolidated Statements of Operations. - Liquidity and Capital Resources.
-This section provides an analysis of the Company's liquidity and cash flows, as well as a discussion of its Commitments that existed as of March 31, 2019.
+This section provides the Company's analysis and outlook for the significant line items on the Company's Condensed Consolidated Statements of Operations. - Liquidity and Capital Resources.
+This section provides an analysis of the Company's liquidity and cash flows, as well as a discussion of the Company's commitments that existed as of June 30, 2019.